|

 & ultra-subtle union, the second degree of 'union-with-seed'.

 (9.4.)
-Union-without-seed is the result of the practice of the notion of cessation during
+Union-without-seed is the result of the practice of the thought of cessation during

 union-with-seed.
 When subtle seeds are contemplated, ultra-subtle union (the negation of